ccallawa/alyvix_doc/test_case_building/designer_interface_overview.rst

    C:\Alyvix\testcases> python alyvix_designer.py

-The screen will turn white for a few seconds.
-When it returns, you will see a copy of the screen with the phrase :nobutton:`PRESS ESC TO OPEN DIALOG` at the top left, while purple/red crosshairs will track the mouse as shown here:
+When Designer starts, it captures the current screen, turning it white for a few seconds to indicate the capture process is underway.
+Once that's done, it displays the screen capture at full screen resolution with purple crosshairs that track the mouse, and the reminder :nobutton:`PRESS ESC TO OPEN DIALOG` overlaid at the top left as shown here:

 .. image:: images/ad_main_screen_edit_message_h150.png
    :class: image-boxshadow
    :alt: The initial Alyvix Designer selection cursor

-.. tip::  Having a second monitor will enable you to mark regions of interest with Alyvix on one screen, while the second screen can still be used for other applications.
+.. tip::  Having a second monitor will enable you to mark selections and regions of interest with Alyvix on one screen, while the second screen can still be used for other applications.

-In Alyvix Designer, the color of the crosshairs indicates whether you are working with the first (purple/red), second (green), or third (blue) object group.
+Each screen capture is part of a **test case object**, which can recognize and interact with up to three groups of visual elements.
+The color of the crosshairs indicates whether you are working with the first (purple/red), second (green), or third (blue) group.

 .. _alyvix_designer_interface_descriptions:

-If you press :kbd:`Escape`, you will see the default Designer interface as in the following screenshot.
+Pressing :kbd:`Escape` will bring up the Designer interface as in the following screenshot, where no groups have yet been defined.
 The principle interface elements are:

 .. image:: images/ad_main_screen_initial_numbered.png
    :height: 500